By John Becker

 You guessed it — Google penalizes sites with too many 404 error pages.
 The easy solution to this is to fix those broken links.
 Google Search Console provides a list of broken links and errors you can resolve to keep your site clean and working properly.

-Now that your site is secure and speedy, how do you optimize your content so it appears on the coveted search results page?
+So, even with your site is secure and speedy, you must optimize your content so it appears on the coveted search results page?

 SEO’s importance, of course, extends far beyond the technical.
 Aside from getting your pages indexed and ranking higher in search, SEO: